deese/rich_tools/README.md

   Helper function to remove tags from text formatted with rich. `"[bold]Bold[/bold]"` becomes `"Bold"`

+- **Export a rich table to HTML**

+  Currently there are 2 renderers for the tables using plain HTML or the tabulator js library.

 ### Installation
 ```bash
 $ pip install rich-tools
 ```

+### Extra configuration

+- Set the environment variable DISABLE_PANDAS to 1 if you don't want to load the pandas library.
+This is useful in environments with low memory like AWS lambda.

 ### Example
 Additional examples can be found in the [examples](examples) dir.